RuKrei/MEG_MRI_scripts/README.md

 # beast_scripts

-Utility-Scripts for processing MRI and MEG file
+Contains utility-scripts for processing MRI and MEG files, some of them fresh, others outdated.